 I eat out often, usually locally, and usually lunch.
 But all my life I have suffered a dibilitating, if short-term sickness when travelling or eating out.
 I never knew why.
 Then a few years ago my doctor recognized the symptoms of Celiac Disease.
 In short, I need to avoid even the smallest traces of wheat, rye, and barley because they contain gluten.
-Over the long term, Celiac Disease, gluten destroys the small intestine's ablity to absorb nutrients.
+Over the long term, gluten destroys the small intestine's ablity to absorb nutrients.
 Not good.
-But in the short term, gluten induces severe headache, bloating, diarhhea, and vomiting.
+And in the short term, gluten induces severe headache, bloating, diarhhea, vomiting, and even itchy skin.
 So not good!

 After getting horribly sick from an overnight trip to Vancouver last July, I've learned to be more careful.

 Later in July we were booked to stay in Sidney BC for three nights.
 I began to dread being away from home and eating so many meals out.
 But by being super careful, and always asking for gluten free or sticking to simple foods like baked potatos, fresh vegetables, grilled meats and fish without sauces, and salads dressed with balsamic vinegar and olive oil, I came home still feeling great.
 Woo hoo!

 I haven't been sick since that day in early July and it's coming up on four months, which is a bit of a record, so I'm touching wood and keeping my fingers crossed to stay feeling well!

 I've decided to chronicle our restaurant meals, to share the places and foods we enjoy, gluten free or not.
 But more than that, I hope this helps others stay gluten free feeling good!